santos-parajuli/Discord-Clone/README.md

 - download or clone the repository
 - edit the environment variables with your actual variables.
 - run `npm run dev`

-## Status
-Discord Clone is out live and you can view it live at [Discord Replica](https://discordreplica.vercel.app/)

 ## Credits
 List of contriubutors: